zmike/zmike.github.io/_posts/2020-07-07-testing-accidents.md

 I checked `depthTestEnable` and `depthCompareOp` from [VkPipelineDepthStencilStateCreateInfo](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkPipelineDepthStencilStateCreateInfo.html) in the same place.
 All fine there too.

-[vkCmdSetViewport](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkCmdSetViewport.html) seemed a possible candidate too, but `minDepth` and `maxDepth` were set with `0.75` and `0.0` as they should be.
+[vkCmdSetViewport](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkCmdSetViewport.html) seemed a possible candidate as well, but `minDepth` and `maxDepth` were set with `0.75` and `0.0` as they should be.

 Maybe this was some weirdness going on with the shader handling?
 It seemed unlikely, but I wanted to cover all the bases.
 I fired up a quick printf shader with:
 ```glsl